-Long to-do lists are one thing; organizing that to-do list and then delegating the tasks is a whole different task altogether.
+Long to-do lists are one thing; organizing that to-do list and delegating tasks is a whole different task altogether.
 Add to that, weighing the probability of success for one choice over another and trying to decide to move forward from there.
 If not analysis-paralysis, a complete lack of accountability could sabotage this stage of project management.

 With separate data collection conducted, AI can execute an algorithm to help project managers achieve decision-making.
-By eliminating needless steps through the objective analysis and data extraction, the process is simplified for the human proponent to focus on essential movement forward with the project.
+Furthermore, by eliminating needless steps through the objective analysis and data extraction, the process is simplified for the human proponent to focus on essential movement forward with the project.

 Besides simplification, providing shortcuts and easy access, and completing low-value tasks so project managers can focus on high-value items on the list, AI can also identify distractions.
 You can see this in how AI can filter emails from “Very Important” to “Trash” based on the number of previous messages you’ve deleted.
 Or, you will find it in the environments of various group platforms or office chat rooms that encourage clear communication and productivity tracking among its features.
-In such cases, mobile and browser UX/UI integration also become integral to the work culture that drives the project towards a direction free of misunderstandings, bruised egos, and performance delays.
+In such cases, mobile and browser UX/UI integration also becomes integral to the work culture that drives the project towards a direction free of misunderstandings, bruised egos, and performance delays.